EventStore/EventStore/docs/server/quick-start/installation.md

 ## Quick start

-EventStoreDB can run as a single node or as a highly-available cluster.
+KurrentDB can run as a single node or as a highly-available cluster.
 For the cluster deployment, you'd need three server nodes.

 The installation procedure consists of the following steps:

 - Create a configuration file for each cluster node.
 If you are using any licensed features, ensure that you configure a [license key](#license-keys).
-- Install EventStoreDB on each node using one of the available methods.
+- Install KurrentDB on each node using one of the available methods.
 - Obtain SSL certificates, either signed by a publicly trusted or private certificate authority.
 - Copy the configuration files and SSL certificates to each node.
-- Start the EventStoreDB service on each node.
+- Start the KurrentDB service on each node.
 - Check the cluster status using the Admin UI on any node.

 ### Default access